rahmatrdn/go-skeleton/cmd/worker/README.md

 | `ProcessSyncLog`   | `log.insert`       | Handles log synchronization insert events. |
 | `ProcessExample`   | `example.consumer` | Example consumer for demonstration/testing.|

+## Consumer Process

+All consumer processing logic is located in: `internal/queue/consumer/`.

+IMPORTANT: For more complex business logic, it is recommended to use the **Usecase Layer** to separate concerns and maintain clean architecture.
+This helps in improving code readability, testability, and scalability.

 ## How to Run

 Make sure the required dependencies and environment configurations are properly set, then run the worker: